hpaluch/osfs/README.md

 Setup variants with both "provider" (public) and "self-service" (private tenant) networks (typical OpenStack setup):

-4. RECOMMENDED: 3 network interfaces (Management, Provider, overlay) with Open vSwitch (OVS) under [ovs-full/](ovs-full/) with self-service network.
+4. RECOMMENDED: 2 network interfaces (Management, Provider) with Open vSwitch (OVS) under [ovs-full/](ovs-full/) with self-service network.
 This version includes embedded DHCP server and metadata agent (metadata not tested though).
 Tested under Ubuntu 24.04.1 LTS.
 This is most common setup where each tenant has its "self-service" network and uses floating IP address to make VMs reachable from outside.

 OVN Notes: I have no OVS+OVN variant (currently pushed by DevStack) because
 - official docs mention TripleO that was killed (and crippled repositories) in Feb 2023: